-'Grave step backwards': Meta shuts monitoring tool in election year
+'Grave Step Backwards': Meta Shuts Monitoring Tool In Election Year

 Meta's decision to cut off journalists comes after many used CrowdTangle to report unflattering stories, including its flailing moderation efforts and how its gaming app was overrun with pirated content.

-CrowdTangle has been a crucial source of data that helped "hold Meta accountable for enforcing its policies," Tim Harper, a senior policy analyst at the Center for Democracy & Technology, told AFP.
+CrowdTangle has been a crucial source of data that helped“hold Meta accountable for enforcing its policies”, Tim Harper, a senior policy analyst at the Centre for Democracy and Technology, told AFP.

-Organizations that debunk misinformation as part of Meta's third-party fact-checking program, including AFP, will have access to the Content Library.
+Organisations that debunk misinformation as part of Meta's third-party fact-checking programme, including AFP, will have access to the Content Library.

 Legal Disclaimer: